The Motherland Calls in Volgograd, Russia

 myminifactory

-Mother Russia is a national personification of Russia, appearing in patriotic posters, statues etc. The usage of the term "mother" in reference to a nation or culture symbolizes the "spirit of collectivity".
-In the Soviet period, the term Rodina-Mat was preferred, as representing the multi-ethnic Soviet Union, and was used especially to commemorate the Eastern Front of World War II.
-The Motherland Calls, also called Mother Motherland, Mother Motherland Is Calling, simply The Motherland, or The Mamayev Monument, is a statue in Mamayev Kurgan in Volgograd, Russia, commemorating the Battle of Stalingrad.
-It was designed by sculptor Yevgeny Vuchetich and structural engineer Nikolai Nikitin, and declared the largest statue in the world in 1967.
-Compared with the later higher statues, The Motherland Calls is significantly more complex from an engineering point of view, due to its characteristic posture with a sword raised high in the right hand and the left hand extended in a calling gesture.
-The technology behind the statue is based on a combination of prestressed concrete with wire ropes structure, a solution which can be found also in another work of Nikitin's, the super-tall Ostankino Tower in Moscow.
-It is the tallest statue of a woman in the world.
-This object is part of "Scan The World".
-Scan the World is a non-profit initiative introduced by MyMiniFactory, through which we are creating a digital archive of fully 3D printable sculptures, artworks and landmarks from across the globe for the public to access for free.
-Scan the World is an open source, community effort, if you have interesting items around you and would like to contribute, email stw@myminifactory.com to find out how you can help.
+Mother Russia embodies the spirit of collectivity as a national personification of Russia appearing in patriotic posters and statues across the country.
+The term "mother" symbolizes a culture's collective identity, emphasizing unity and shared values.
+In the Soviet era, Rodina-Mat was preferred, representing the multi-ethnic Soviet Union, and was especially used to honor the Eastern Front of World War II.
+The Motherland Calls, also known as Mother Motherland, is a statue in Mamayev Kurgan, Russia, commemorating the Battle of Stalingrad.
+Designed by sculptor Yevgeny Vuchetich and structural engineer Nikolai Nikitin, this iconic monument was declared the largest statue in the world in 1967.
+The Motherland Calls stands out for its complex engineering design, featuring a sword raised high in the right hand and an extended left hand beckoning people to come.
+This innovative structure combines prestressed concrete with wire ropes, similar to another notable work by Nikitin, the Ostankino Tower in Moscow.
+The Motherland Calls is part of "Scan The World," a non-profit initiative launched by MyMiniFactory, which aims to create a digital archive of fully 3D printable sculptures, artworks, and landmarks from around the globe.
+Scan The World is an open-source community effort that invites people to contribute interesting items for inclusion in the archive.
+If you have unique objects you'd like to share, email stw@myminifactory.com to learn how to participate in this exciting project.

 With this file you will be able to print The Motherland Calls in Volgograd, Russia with your 3D printer.
 Click on the button and save the file on your computer to work, edit or customize your design.
 You can also find more 3D designs for printers on The Motherland Calls in Volgograd, Russia.